Introduction: Step-by-step Guidance to Build a Drone From Scratch Using Ardupilot APM Navio2 Flight Controller

 It is best that the above equation yields values within the range of 1.2 to 1.5.
 And since the maximum current draw is rare, 20 A of ESC will suffice so long the ESC exceeds that of the motor current rating.

 It is recommended to use ESCs without a Battery Eliminator Circuit (BEC).
-The navio2 flight controller can provide power supply to the ESC circuit through the servo rail.
+The navio2 flight controller can provide power supply to the ESC circuit and the receiver through the servo rail.
 BECs are therefore not required.
+However, if your ESC comes with BEC, it can still be used.
+Follow through the steps in the 'Drone Hardware Setups' Section to insulate the terminal.

 Step 7: 1.6 Propellers

-The propeller has to be selected based on the intended reliability and the sized according to the motor speed.
-Carbon fibre propellers are of higher quality but may not be cost-worthy.
-After all, carbon fibre propellers also will break under similar circumstances of impact.
-A softer propellers, on the other hand, may even be more flexible and less fragile.
+The propeller has to be selected based on the intended reliability and then sized according to the motor speed (Refer to the image Guide in Component 1.2).
+Carbon fibre propellers are of higher quality but may not necessarily worth the cost.
+After all, carbon fibre propellers will also break under similar circumstances of impact.
+A softer propellers, on the other hand, may even be more flexible and less 'fragile'.
 They are also less stiffer in resisting air, thus may be better at reducing possibilities of motor heating in large drones.
 With relatively large airframe of 485 mm (580 mm including the propeller protectors), the rotor speed selected is lower at 950 KV, and the propeller size is correspondingly larger at 12 inches or 30.48 cm.
-Propellers are balanced on a propeller balancer using additional elecrical tapes to make sure both blades are of equal mass.
+Propellers are balanced on a propeller balancer using additional electrical tapes to make sure both blades are of equal mass.
 This minimises vibrations that could arise from unbalanced propellers.
 Mount the propellers on the propeller balancer, turn off your fan, and then tape the end of a lighter propeller blade until balance.
 You can shift the tape across the length of the blade to find the spot for perfect balancing.
+While balancing, always make sure that the propeller movement is not restricted.
+It should be able to swing freely on the propeller balancer even with the slightest breeze.
+The grip of the propeller balancer must not be too tight.

 Step 8: 1.7 GNSS Receiver With Antenna